udqy/udqy.github.io/content/_index.md

 date_format = "%b %-d, %Y"
 +++

-Hi, I'm Uday! 👋
+Hey there, I'm Uday!

-I'm a passionate software engineer who loves building things that make a difference.
-When I'm not coding, you'll find me exploring new technologies, contributing to open source projects, or brewing the perfect cup of coffee.
+I solve problems, break things, and <span style="opacity:0.5">(hopefully)</span> learn from them.

-This blog is where I share my thoughts on software development, technology trends, and the occasional coffee review.
-Feel free to reach out if you'd like to connect!
+This is my little corner of the internet, where I share my thoughts on software development, technology, my hobbies, and the occasional rabbit holes I wander into.
+Feel free to reach out for a quick chat!